vapor/docs/3.0/docs/sqlite/getting-started.md

 Visiting this route should display your SQLite version.

-The first step is to create a connection--here we are making use of database connection pooling.
+Here we are making use database connection pooling.
 You can learn more about creating connections in [DatabaseKit &rarr; Getting Started](../database-kit/getting-started.md).

-Once we have a connection, we can use [`select()`](#fixme) to create a `SELECT` query builder.
+Once we have a connection, we can use [`select()`](https://api.vapor.codes/sql/latest/SQL/Protocols/SQLConnection.html#/s:3SQL13SQLConnectionPAAE6selectAA16SQLSelectBuilderCyxGyF) to create a `SELECT` query builder.
 Learn more about building queries in [SQL &rarr; Getting Started](../sql/getting-started.md).

+Visit SQLite's [API docs](https://api.vapor.codes/sqlite/latest/SQLite/index.html) for detailed information about all available types and methods.